vgallissot/raspberry-pi-audio-system.doc/Home.md

 1. Autonomous system: just power it up and you can connect to it via bluetooth
 2. Audio is playing on raspi speakers with A2DP protocol
 3. Control volume/songs/everything with bluetooth device
-4. PI plays sample sounds when it start and when it shuts down
+4. PI plays sample sounds when desired

 # Details on project